retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.07.rst

 west, Octavius will let you in on where the gold is.

-> Diary of Octavius, 19th Day of the Fourth Month of the Seventh Year
+..
+Note:: | Diary of Octavius, 19th Day of the Fourth Month of the Seventh Year
->
+          |
-> The Vikings appear to be extremely strong.
+          | The Vikings appear to be extremely strong.
 Somehow we must gain access
-> to their fortress.
-It is interesting that this tribe also has a  whale
-> graveyard on a small peninsula to the north  of  their  gold  mines.
-I
-> wonder if they are afraid of the spirits of the whales as well?
+            to their fortress.
+It is interesting that this tribe also has a  whale graveyard on a small peninsula to the north  of  their  gold  mines.
+I wonder if they are afraid of the spirits of the whales as well?

 Yup, you guessed it.
 There's your gold.
 Steadily advance using  the  over